tmartin1/rockridge/STYLE-GUIDE.md

 * Use a new var statement for each line you declare a variable on.
 * Do not break variable declarations onto mutiple lines.
 * Use a new line for each variable declaration.
-* See http://benalman.com/news/2012/05/multiple-var-statements-javascript/ for more details
+* See http://benalman.com/news/2012/05/multiple-var-statements-javascript/ for more details.

     ```javascript
     // good: